 Note that the generalized Weingarten formulas of the previous section do not rely on any specific property of the commutant of the Clifford group.
-As such, most of our results can be generalized to derive statistical mechanics models for RTNs and monitored quantum circuits involving averages over other subgroups of the unitary group, expressed in solely in terms of the com-
+As such, most of our results can be generalized to derive statistical mechanics models for RTNs and monitored quantum circuits involving averages over other subgroups of the unitary group, expressed solely in terms of the commutant of such subgroups.
+Once this algebraic object, the commutant, is known, the link and Weingarten weights derived for the Clifford group carry over without any change, with the spins T_i now belonging to this new commutant.
+Previously, Weingarten functions had been derived for unitary [67], orthogonal and symplectic groups [81,82]-See Ref.
+[83] for a recent review.
+The formulas in the present Appendix are completely general, and extend the notion of the Weingarten function to all situations for which the commutant is known.